 A prime example occurred near the end of the game.
 I had to transfer between areas in the life support section of the ship.
 Typically this means activating a panel and waiting for a loading screen.
 For some reason, the game decided that it needed to throw a little hiccup my way.
 This time, the panel was swathed in cloudy black shadows.
 I had to scan it to recognize that it had been “corrupted” by an enemy, and I had to eliminate the enemy to proceed.
 Too bad it was an enemy I’d already encountered and defeated several times before this, and that it was in a room right down the hall to boot.
 What was the point of this exercise?
 Two grenades and a few shotgun shells later, I was in the next area.
 Why waste my time this way?

 The very fact that this minor interruption featured an enemy I had already dealt with multiple times really got under my skin.
 Prey has some serious problems with repetition and variety when it comes to enemies.
 At first, the mimics seem like a really interesting concept.
 They really had me feeling paranoid.
 I was sneaking around every inanimate object in sight for a while.
-However, once the play gets the psychoscope, they’ll also soon run into a plugin that lets the scope detect mimics.
+However, once the player is given the psychoscope helmet as part of the main story, they’ll also soon run into a plugin that lets the scope detect mimics.
 So what’s the point?